Korzhak/Examples/STM32/E3_CAN/E3_CAN.md

 # Example 3: CAN bus

-This example show you how to working with CUN bus on STM32.
+This example show you how to work with CAN bus on STM32.

 For normal work you need CAN tranceiver like VP230 or MCP2515